Loading

 Primary citationZhu, Y.,Kleinpeter, A.B.,Rey, J.S.,Shen, J.,Shen, Y.,Xu, J.,Hardenbrook, N.,Chen, L.,Lucic, A.,Perilla, J.R.,Freed, E.O.,Zhang, P.

-Structural basis for HIV-1 capsid adaption to rescue IP6-packaging deficiency.
+Structural basis for HIV-1 capsid adaption to a deficiency in IP6 packaging.

 Cited by